atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # What’s next?

-As always, we like wrapping up by giving a brief overview of what’s coming next.

-In this opportunity, we are happy to announce that we aim to be releasing in June 2024 the 1.0.0 release, providing our users and community a first stable version.
-This will be a major breakthrough for us, the result of a long term commitment with this next generation protocol that is gaining adoption and popularity across a wide range of users, spanning from roboticists to the automotive industry.
+The big news is that in June 2024 we are going to release v1.0.0.
+This version, along with several innovations, will provide users and the community a first stable version for which we’ll guarantee API and protocol backward compatibility.
+This is an important milestone as more and more projects and products on the market rely on our beloved Blue Dragon Protocol ;-)

 Happy Hacking,